tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Peru.md

 Use this method to perform the **Capture** step of a two-step flow.
 In this step, you capture the funds previously [Authorized]({{< ref "payments-api-peru.md#authorization" >}}) to transfer them to your PayU account.

 #### Considerations
-Take into account the following considerations for capture.
+Take into account the following considerations for capture:
-* You can perform partial captures over an authorized amount.
-To do this, you need to send in the request the parameter `transaction.order.TX_VALUE` with its value (as sent during the Authorization).
+* You can perform partial captures on an authorized amount.
+For more information, see the [Partial Capture]({{< ref "#partial-capture" >}}) section.
-* For partial captures, the minimum value to capture can be 10% lower than the amount authorized.
-* For partial captures, the payment networks release the no captured value at 2-10 days for local cards and 28 days for foreign cards.
+* Only the parameters displayed in the request body are mandatory to invoke a Capture transaction.
+Consider that the order and transaction ids must meet with a currently authorized transaction.

 The following are the request and response bodies for this transaction type.